Courses - Faculty of Creative Arts And Industries

 Design Methods and Processes 2

-An intermediate studio-based programme in which students develop a customised design strategy in response to a real-world issue.
-By working on a detailed case study, students learn to address local issues and engage with the local design community.
-Students present their design solutions, and learn to pitch design concepts and evaluate potential outcomes.
+A studio-based course in which students learn new design methods and technologies.
+Students also develop customised design strategies in response to real-world challenges.
+By working on a detailed case study, students learn to address issues that affect local communities.
+Students present their design solutions, learn to pitch design concepts, and evaluate potential outcomes.

 Prerequisite: DESIGN 100, 101